5 Natural & Non-Toxic Ways to Instantly Kill Ants

 Keep your kitchen sink clean

-Another important tip is to keep your kitchen sink clean of dirty dishes.
+Keep your kitchen sink clean of dirty dishes.
 I am guilty of this myself but I would usually stack up a lot of dirty dishes and bowls for a week before giving them a clean.
 Doing this, however, would increase the chances of an ant infestation so try and clean your dishes the moment you are done with them.
 You don’t want any food leftovers to attract the ants.

 Take out the trash every day

-Make sure you are taking out the trash every day.
+Take out the trash every day.
 For any pests, trash can be seen as a flashing welcome sign so keep your home as clean as possible by removing anything that has the remote chance of attracting pests like ants.

 Keep moisture away